What we know about the deadly factory explosion in Louisville, Kentucky

 By Jessie Yeung, CNN

-(CNN) — A massive explosion at a food dye factory in Louisville, Kentucky on Tuesday left two people dead and a dozen others injured, as smoke billowed out of torn metal structures and rubble.
+(CNN) — A massive explosion this week at a food dye factory in Louisville, Kentucky, left two people dead and a dozen others injured as smoke billowed out of torn metal structures and rubble.

-Both victims were workers at the plant for Givaudan Sense Colour, which produces colorings for food and drinks and is owned by Swiss manufacturer Givaudan.
+Both victims were workers at the Givaudan Sense Colour plant, which produces colorings for food and drinks and is owned by Swiss manufacturer Givaudan.

-For some Louisville residents, the incident revived memories of another deadly explosion that took place at the same location 21 years ago.
+For some Louisville residents, Tuesday’s blast revived memories of another deadly explosion at the same location 21 years ago, when it was under different ownership.

 Here’s what you need to know.